What Happens on a Sunday Morning?

 At the 8am service there are many small kids, and they are warmly welcomed (even when they’re boisterous or fussy).
 The 8am congregation likes little ones so much that we don’t open the nursery until 8:45, after the service is done.

 9:00am Breakfast and 9:15 am Formation

 We strongly encourage families to have breakfast with us, before or after worship, and to attend our formation hour.
 Children 0-4 are welcome in our nursery and children over 4 are welcome at Godly Play.
 Youth are invited to attend the adult forum, though sometimes they choose to volunteer with Godly play or sit and eat breakfast together in the lounge as they plan their next youth group activity.

 Most of our families attend the larger service.
 After the Gospel reading children are invited to join the procession and they make their way into the lounge for children’s chapel which lasts through the sermon and the prayers of the people.
 They return to their families at the peace.

 There are gender non-specific single restrooms in the Parish Lounge, to the right as you enter the church.
 You can also find larger men’s and women’s restrooms downstairs which have changing tables.
 You can also find a changing table in the nursery.

 Is Holy Communion Accessible To People With Disabilities?

 Three accessible parking spots are available on the sidewalk in front of the church on Sunday mornings.
 Additionally, a disabled drop-off is available on Jackson, in front of the office entrance.
-There is a ramp to the main entrance between the Lounge and the Church, and an ADA compliant elevator onsite.
+The exterior doors at Jackson and the main door on Delmar have push button access.
+There is a ramp to the main entrance, and an ADA compliant elevator onsite.